jeanadrien/evrythng-scala-sdk/README.md

 ```

-### Using another http client
+### Http client implementation

-By default the Evrythng Scala sdk uses the Play WS API as an http clients.
+By default the Evrythng Scala SDK uses the Play WS API as an http clients.
 It expects the corresponding jar to be available
  at runtime.

-If you want to use another implementation, inject the implementation class name in the property
+If you wish to use an alternative implementation, inject the implementation class name in the property
  `sdk.httpClient`.
-You can use any other http client as long as it implements
+You can use any other http client as long as it implements the _trait_
  `com.github.jeanadrien.evrythng.scala.rest.HttpRestClient`

 E.g. if you want to use the packaged _Apache Http Components_ adapter: